DavideFantini/pinna-anthropometry-extraction/README.md

 Tested with Matlab R2022b.

 ## How to use
+The script [*demo.m*](./scripts/demo.m) provides a simple demonstration of how this repository can be used to obtained a set of pinna features extracted from a pinna range image.
+The script's workflow is straightforward.
+First, the configuration parameters are loaded in the structure `cfg`, then the example pinna range images included in the file [*pinna_img_demo.mat*](./pinna_img_demo.mat) is loaded.
+Then, the function `get_pinna_features` is called.
+Finally, in the script the function `plot_results` is called to plot the landmarks and the anthropometry on the pinna range image.

-The function [`get_pinna_features`](./pinna-anthropometry-extraction/get_pinna_features.m) is all you need to make the repository works and obtain the pinna features.
-This functions performs all the operations needed to extract the pinna features from the range image.
-In the follwing, we describe the inputs and the outputs of the function [`get_pinna_features`](./pinna-anthropometry-extraction/get_pinna_features.m).
+The function [**`get_pinna_features`**](./pinna-anthropometry-extraction/get_pinna_features.m) performs all the operations needed to extract the pinna features from the range image.
+In the follwing, we describe the inputs and the outputs of the function [`get_pinna_features`](./pinna-anthropometry-extraction/get_pinna_features.m):

 ***INPUT***
  - *REQUIRED*